About Us

 Axel is a recipient of the Presidential Lifetime Achievement Award received from President Barack Obama and many awards/honors such as The Georgia Assembly passed House Bill 1984 for his dedication to the betterment of the citizens of the State of Georgia; The South Carolina Senate recognized Axel Adams and passed Resolution 1118 for his significant contributions and outstanding achievements in the fields of politics, business, and community outreach.

 He is President of the Axel Adams Foundation (www.axeladamsfoundation.com), which is committed to making long-term improvements in education, health and wellness, and combating socioeconomic issues in the Central Savannah River Area.
 Axel has the honor of being the first African American elected to serve on City Council in New Ellenton South Carolina at the early age of 22 years old, serving two-four-year elected terms on city council.
-And he was Acting-Mayor and Police commissioner for three years, and the first African American to serve in this capacity as well.
+Axel was Acting-Mayor and Police commissioner for three years, and the first African American to serve in this capacity as well.
 He is the author of a book entitled “The Journey”, a book detailing his life experiences in politics, community service, and social activism.

 "Giving back and supporting others is love in action."